Hensel's lemma: Hensel's lemma for p-adic numbers

 This fraction may not be an integer, but it is a p-adic integer, and the sequence of numbers r_{k} converges in the p-adic integers to a root of f(x) = 0.
 Moreover, the displayed recursive formula for the (new) number r_{k+1} in terms of r_{k} is precisely Newton's method for finding roots to equations in the real numbers.

-By working directly in the p-adics and using the p-adic absolute value, there is a version of Hensel's lemma which can be applied even if we start with a solution of f(a) ≡ 0 mod p such that $f'(a)\equiv 0 \bmod p.$ We just need to make sure the number $f'(a)$ is not exactly 0.
+By working directly in the p-adics and using the p-adic valuation, there is a version of Hensel's lemma which can be applied even if we start with a solution of f(a) ≡ 0 mod p^{k} such that $f'(a)\equiv 0 \bmod p.$ We just need to make sure the number $f'(a)$ is not exactly 0, and n is sufficiently large.
 This more general version is as follows: if there is an integer a which satisfies: